-The Neem, biologically known as Azadirachta Indica, is a herbaceous tree belonging to Meliaceae family.
-It is endemic to India, Bangladesh, Myanmar, Sri Lanka, Pakistan and Malaysia.
+The Neem, biologically known as Azadirachta Indica, is a herbaceous tree belonging to the Meliaceae family.
+It is endemic to India, Bangladesh, Myanmar, Sri Lanka, Pakistan, and Malaysia.
 It is also referred to as a miracle tree, mainly due to its medicinal properties.
-In India, it is termed as Nimba and in Sanskrit it is termed as Arishta which means the sickness reliever.
+In India, it is termed Nimba and in Sanskrit, it is termed Arishta which means the sickness reliever.

-It is an evergreen, long living tree that has actually originated in Burma from where it spread to many other places and can be seen now all over the world.
-All parts of the Neem tree like seed, flower and leaves are of great use in therapeutic applications.
-According to some herbalists, using Neem leaves with Vaseline can heal cuts, wounds and burns.
+It is an evergreen, long-living tree that actually originated in Burma from where it spread to many other places and can be seen now all over the world.
+All parts of the Neem tree like seeds, flowers, and leaves are of great use in therapeutic applications.
+According to some herbalists, using Neem leaves with Vaseline can heal cuts, wounds, and burns.
 Gargling with Neem leaves added in water will cure a sore throat.
 It also helps to reduce itching of the skin and chewing some leaves as a dietary supplement every day will boost the immune system.

 The neem has a rich and long history.
 The records dated 4500 years back mentions the usage of the Neem tree parts.
 All the parts like fruit, oil, seed, bark and roots were used in preparing medicinal preparations.
 The term referred to the Neem tree in the first millennium BC was “Sarva Roga Nivarini, “ which means, the cure for all the illness.
 People of olden times used the Neem tree as a home remedy for general illness.
 The Ancient Hindu religious people believed that planting a Neem tree in the house, yard will give a passage to the heaven.
 In mythology, it was related to the god of medicines known as Dhanmatri.